SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 **Q1: I can't get data from other CAN device.**

 * Check if the connection is right
-* Check if the baud rate set right
+* Check if the baud rate setting is right

 **Q2: The serial monitor print Init Fail.**

-* Check if the CS pin set right in the code.
-For CAN Bus Shield V1.1/1.2, CS pin is default to D9, others default to D10.
+* Check if the CS pin setting is matched with the code.
+For CAN Bus Shield V1.1/1.2, CS pin is connected to D9, others are to D10.

 **Q3.
-Where can I find technical support if I have some other issue.**
+Where can I find technical support if I have some other issues.**

 * You can post a question to [Seeed Forum](http://www.seeed.cc/discover.html?t=Arduino) or send an email to **techsupport@seeed.cc**.